gotlougit/blog-helper/README.md

 # blog-helper
 Small script to add templates and add blogpost entry to main webpage with easy customization settings.

+It utilizes only the builtin modules and is a pretty small code base to understand for easy maintenance and extensibility.

 ## Requirements
 In the website folder, ie, the place where your website is stored, you MUST have a ```templates/``` folder with the following three files: